How To Overcome Camera Shyness

 This is understandable.
 Lots of people cringe when they see unflattering pictures of themselves in photo albums or online, not least when they are all over social media for everyone to make comments on – sometimes far from kind.
 Apart from that, some people are just naturally shy.

 None of this is anything to be ashamed of.
 Not everyone likes to be the centre of attention, although of course this comes with the territory on one’s wedding day.
-But there are ways of tackling camera shyness to ensure you get some memorable pictures.
+But there are ways of tackling camera shyness that will help you overcome your fears, to ensure you get some memorable pictures.

 A good start is to remember you’ll be looking great on the day: smart, with the clothes, hair, and if you’re a bride, the makeup and all that goes with it.
 You’ll be rocking that look, so keep telling yourself how great you’ll look.